-The parish is responsible for implementing appropriate technical and organisational measures to demonstrate that processing is performed in accordance with GDPR and relevant Data Protection Acts.
-Click here to enter text - please include the name any IT policies developed by the parish.
+The parish is responsible for implementing appropriate technical and organisational measures to demonstrate that processing is performed in accordance with GDPR.
+Click here to enter text - include the name any IT policies the parish has developed.
 They may include IT Password Security; Acceptable Usage, Social Media Usage